stephane-robin/CRISPRbuilder-TB/README.md

 ## Requirements
 ---------------

->crisprbuilder_tb needs the following dependencies to work:
+>CRISPRbuilder_TB needs the following dependencies to work:

 * python >= "3.4"
 * xlrd >= "1.2.0"
 * xmltodict >= "0.12.0"
 * biopython >= "1.76"

->These different versions are automatically downloaded when installing the crisprbuilder_tb package.
+>These different versions are automatically downloaded when installing the CRISPRbuilder_TB package.

 ## Installation